25prabhu10/notes/docs/Concepts/Data Structures.md

        private int length;
        private int breadth;

-       // instead of initialize function we use a constructor to set the values Rectangle(int l, int b)
+       // instead OF INITIALIZE FUNCTION WE USE A CONSTRUCTOR TO SET THE VALUES Rectangle(int l, int b)
        {
            length = l;